peternijssen/mypetsage/README.md

-mypetsage
+My Pet's Age
 =========

-Android app display the age of your pet
+An android app to calculate and display the age of your pet.

+Requirements:
+- Android 2.3+

+Features:
+- Ability to add multiple pets
+- Ability to delete a pet
+- Show age in different formats:
+  - Years, Months, Weeks, Days
+  - Years
+  - Months
+  - Weeks
+  - Days
+- Widget (Android 3+)